anduril/jetpack-nixos/README.md

 ## Configuring CUDA for Nixpkgs

+> [!NOTE]
+>
+> Nixpkgs as created by NixOS configurations using JetPack NixOS modules is automatically configured to enable CUDA support for Jetson devices.
+> This behavior can be disabled by setting `hardware.nvidia-jetpack.configureCuda` to `false`, in which case Nixpkgs should be configured as described in [Importing Nixpkgs](#importing-nixpkgs).

 ### Importing Nixpkgs

 To configure Nixpkgs to advertise CUDA support, ensure it is imported with a config similar to the following: